-The UK has recently seen a shift in attitudes towards medical cannabis possession, with more and more people being allowed to possess the drug for medical purposes.
-However, the legal status of medical cannabis possession in the UK is still a complex and confusing topic.
-In this article, we will provide a comprehensive overview of the current legal situation regarding medical cannabis possession in the UK.
-We will cover the key regulations, eligibility criteria, and any potential criminal implications of possessing medical cannabis in the UK.
+The UK has recently seen a shift in attitudes towards Sativa cannabis strains possession, with more and more people being allowed to possess the drug for medical purposes.
+However, the legal status of Sativa cannabis strains possession in the UK is still a complex and confusing topic.
+In this article, we will provide a comprehensive overview of the current legal situation regarding Sativa cannabis strains possession in the UK.
+We will cover the key regulations, eligibility criteria, and any potential criminal implications of possessing Sativa cannabis strains in the UK.
+Medical cannabis possession in the UK is currently in a period of transition following the government's review of the law in 2018, which resulted in the legalisation of Sativa cannabis strains products for certain conditions.

 In this article, we provide a comprehensive overview of the current legal status of medical cannabis possession in the UK, including information on possession limits and the various processes involved in obtaining medical cannabis.
 Those who are eligible to possess and use medical cannabis may do so with certain restrictions, depending on their condition and the type of product they are using.
 Patients may access cannabis-derived medications, such as Sativex and Epidiolex, or herbal cannabis products such as cannabis oil or dried flowers.
 These products can be obtained from licensed suppliers or imported from other countries with a prescription, and must adhere to any possession limits imposed by law.